 Designed for individuals within an organization who are directly involved in the planning, design, creation, implementation, and or improvement of a cybersecurity program that will follow the principles of the NIST Cybersecurity Framework.
 Although some aspects of the course are technical, this course also includes risk management, business controls, and other topics that would be of value to staff outside of the traditional technical audience.

-This course is suited for individuals working with and overseeing the technology, including CIOs, IT Directors and Managers, IT Security personnel, and IT staff.
+This course is suited for individuals working with and overseeing the technology, including CIOs, CISOs, IT Directors and Managers, IT Security personnel, and IT staff.

 - Two-day deep dive into Foundation concepts.

 - Focus on designing and implementing (or improving) a cybersecurity program to minimize risks and protect critical assets based on the NIST CSF.

 - Provides a detailed analysis of various technical and business controls, including the Center for Internet Security 20 Critical Security Controls, the ISO 27001: 2013 Information Security Management System, and the ISO 27002: 2013 Code of Practice.

-A combination of the Foundation and Practitioner courses over four days, and it aligns with the same audience as the Practitioner course: CIOs, CISOs, IT Security workforce, and IT Directors/Managers/Personnel.
+A combination of the Foundation and Practitioner courses over three days, and it aligns with the same audience as the Practitioner course: CIOs, CISOs, IT Security workforce, and IT Directors/Managers/Personnel.